p-fruck/inventree-federation-plugin/README.md

 # Inventree Federation Plugin

-PoC of a federation plugin for InvenTree (still in some pre-alpha state)
+PoC of a federation plugin.
+This was a first attempt making InvenTree an IdP itself which has been superseeded by [invenhost/inventree-federation](https://github.com/invenhost/inventree-federation).

 ## Manual setup: